ppy/osu-wiki/news/2025/2025-04-08-beatmap-spotlights-revival-spring-2025.md

 Featured as the opening theme in Studio Key's visual novel and later adapted anime *AIR* back in the 2000s, the song has gained substantial popularity within the anime community, so much so it's still being mapped to this day!

-Of course, the map mirrors the nostalgic factor of the song as well, with the heavy usage of simple slider shapes, and the clean consistent distance of individual patterns, both reflective of past mapping conventions and limitations.
+Of course, the map mirrors the nostalgic factor of the song as well, with the heavy usage of simple slider shapes, and the clean, consistent distance of individual patterns, both reflective of past mapping conventions and limitations.
 The map also takes advantage of the slow nature of the song to create an interesting experience, having some spaced flowy patterns that fit perfectly with its low BPM — really makes you feel like you're soaring through the skies like a bird.

 Whether you're a seasoned anime enjoyer, a casual player looking for something simple, or an expert wanting to play some unique patterns with rate changes, this is a map you wouldn't wanna miss!